 Why Should I Root?

-6) Custom ROM: Default operating system has no more customization facility and makes us bore to use.
-By flashing a custom ROM, you’ll get a beautiful OS with much customization and better performance.
+Default operating system has no more customization facility and makes us bore to use.
+By flashing a custom ROM, you’ll get a beautiful OS with many customizations and better performance.

 There are also many advantages of rooting, like App freezing, Full Device Backup, Free Internal memory, etc.